FinnBorge/gambler/README.md

 # Package Value Probability Calculator

-This web-based calculator helps users understand the probability distribution of mystery package gambling games.
+This web-based calculator was built in an afternoon in response to my observation of a few "loot-box" style streams.
+I developed the sense that viewers did not fully understand the "Effective Value" of their wagers and I felt uncomfortable with how certain stream operators were presenting the odds of winning, so I created this small web-application to assist the intuition of "buyers" when determining how best to spend their money.
+Specifically, it helps users understand the probability distribution of mystery package gambling games.
 In these games, players can purchase packages containing unknown amounts of money, where the operator discloses three key values:

 - Floor Value: The minimum amount a package can contain
 - Ceiling Value: The maximum amount a package can contain